 My twisted brain joined the dots, and it all became very clear.
-I use tampons!
+I have my period — and I use tampons!
 I must have toxic shock!

 I remember very little of the first few hours at the hospital.
 I am told I wrote my name on the identity form in page-sized capital letters, overlapping all the boxes and tearing holes in the paper with the pen.
 I am told the hospital staff didn’t really know what acid was.

 “You can’t just take some random drug you get off a bloke at the pub!” the doctor yelled, wringing his hands.

 “It’s organic,” Jasper assured them, pacing around the waiting room like a clockwork mouse.
 “A fungus that grows on rye.
 She’s just really dehydrated – give her some Valium and put her on a drip.”

 “Do you know why you’re here?” demanded the doctor.